Project

 The ‘AI Risk Management Framework’ (AI RMF) is a tool that developers can use to determine if their systems can be trusted.
 Through the National AI Initiative Act of 2020, the US Congress has asked the National Institute of Standards and Technology (NIST) to “develop (..) a voluntary risk management framework for trustworthy artificial intelligence systems.”

-The creation of the Framework started in July 2021 and a first version will likely be published in January 2023.
-An initial draft is available here and an overview of the project can be found on this NIST page.
+The creation of the Framework started in July 2021 and the first version was published in January 2023.
+An overview of the project can be found on this NIST page.

 Why does the Framework matter?